octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

  Priority10 = Roll 7
 ```

 Consequently, the person who owns roll 6 will have priority to propose the new block.
 If he does not create and broadcast a block within a certain period, the baker who owns the roll number 9 may take over.
-Note that a baker may have several rolls selected and therefor receive several priorities.
+Note that a baker may have several rolls selected and therefore receive several priorities.

 A new priority list is established for each block.